ezgimez/ezgimez.github.io/index.md

 <img
     class="left"
     id=profpic
-    src="assets/profilepic3.jpg"
+    src="assets/profile_ezgi.jpg"
     onmouseover="this.src='assets/profilepicQ.jpg';"
-    onmouseout="this.src='assets/profilepic3.jpg';"
+    onmouseout="this.src='assets/profile_ezgi.jpg';"
 >
 ~~~

-Hello.
-My name is Nikola Janjušević.
-I am a fourth year **PhD candidate in
+Hi, I'm Ezgi (she/they).
+I am a second year **PhD candidate in
 Electrical Engineering** at *New York University* under the advisory of
-Professor Yao Wang, [NYU VideoLab](https://wp.nyu.edu/videolab/).
+Professor Elza Erkip, [CommIT Group at NYU](https://wp.nyu.edu/elza_erkip/).
 I
-received my Bachelors in Electrical Engineering from *The Cooper Union for Advancement of
+received my MEng degree in Electrical Engineering from *Imperial College London* in 2021.
-Science and Art* in 2019.

-My current interests are in *interpretable deep-learning* models for solving
-*inverse-problems* and low-level *computer-vision*/*image-processing* tasks.
-My
-background is in *signal-processing* and *non-smooth, convex optimization*.
-Outside of academia, I go biking and skateboarding with my friends.
+My current interests are in *learned (distributed) compression models* and multi-terminal source coding.
+My background is in *(information-theoretic) deep learning* and *statistical signal processing*.
+Outside of academia, I go hiking as well as try to expand my food and coffee palate.

+I'm always happy to chat about topics at the intersection of information theory and deep learning -- feel free to drop me an email at *ezgi(dot)ozyilkan(at)nyu(dot)edu*!
 @@
 @@

 ## Updates
-* July 2022: [*"Gabor is Enough"*](https://ieeexplore.ieee.org/document/9816313) (IVMSP22) up on IEEE Explore.
+* December 2022: [*"Learned Disentangled Latent Representations for Scalable Image Coding for Humans and Machines"*](https://arxiv.org/abs/2301.04183) was accepted to [DCC 2023](https://www.cs.brandeis.edu/~dcc/).

-* June 2022: Interning with Apple's Video Engineering team in Cupertino, CA this summer!
+* June 2022: Interning with InterDigital -- Emerging Technologies Lab in Los Altos, CA.